Meetings provoke strong emotions for many professionals.

 4. Change Control Meetings

-5. Project Review Meeting
+5. End Project Meetings

-It’s time to take action.
+Now it’s time to take action.
 What is one way you could improve a meeting you run this week using this article?

 Want more tips to help you become an even better project manager?